DTJF/libpruio/src/doc/_4_examples.md

 \Item{Operation}

-  Start the program by `sudo ./performance` and you'll see a bunch of lines like
+  Start the program by `./performance` and you'll see a bunch of lines like
 ~~~{.txt}
  305810.4      179856.1      72150.07      69589.42      69637.88      93109.87      81366.97